Facelift Procedure From Dr. Moulton-Barrett

 Mini Facelift, ‘S’ Facelift & Minimal Incision Facelift: MIF

 The mini facelift is sometimes known as the weekend facelift because of how quickly it can be performed and how short the recovery period is.
-The mini facelift is intended for younger patients who wish to reduce sagging and droopiness only in specifically targeted areas, specifically
+The mini facelift is intended for younger patients who wish to reduce sagging and droopiness only in specifically targeted areas, specifically the midface, ie. nasolabial folds, jowls and for minor neck folds.
+Using a smaller incision ‘S’ shaped incision and with or without endoscopic facelift technology, the surgeon lifts, repositions, and suspends the tissues.
+As a result, the mini facelift is one of the least invasive procedures in facial surgery.

 There is certainly not only one mini facelift technique.
 In general, a small incision is placed to gain access to particular areas of concern.
 Although certainly attractive to people looking for a quick and easy fix, commonly the results have been moderate at best and often only short lived.
 But as with any cosmetic procedure, the final result depends primarily on the patient’s particular condition and the surgeon’s expertise.
 There certainly are also positive reports from people who underwent a mini facelift.
 Best candidates for mini facelifts are usually the young with minimal sagging who just require a small touch up.